openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 13: Parameter   no.   13

 I3 Functionality selection
-Available config. parameters (data type is 2 Byte DEC):

-  * Default value 32767
-  * 32767 - input  I3 does not influence on the Heat/Cool process
-  * 1 - input I3 changes the mode of the thermostat between Heat and Cool and override  parameter  59.
-In this case function on flood sensor is disabled
-  * 2 - input  I3  influences  on  cooling and heating  valves according to status of flood sensor.
-In this case function of Heat and Cool selection by I3 is disabled.
+<p&gtAvailable config. parameters (data type is 2 Byte DEC):</p&gt <ul&gt<li&gtDefault value 32767</li&gt <li&gt32767 - input  I3 does not influence on the Heat/Cool process</li&gt <li&gt1 - input I3 changes the mode of the thermostat between Heat and Cool and override  parameter  59.
+In this case function on flood sensor is disabled</li&gt <li&gt2 - input  I3  influences  on  cooling and heating  valves according to status of flood sensor.
+In this case function of Heat and Cool selection by I3 is disabled.</li&gt </ul&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```32767```.